Parkwalk Advisors

 Series C in 2014

-Cambridge CMOS Sensors Limited is a semiconductor company based in Cambridge, United Kingdom, founded in 2008 as a spin-off from Cambridge University.
-The company specializes in developing, manufacturing, and marketing advanced gas sensor solutions for air quality monitoring and breath analysis applications.
-Its product lineup includes gas sensors, infrared components, and evaluation kits tailored for smartphones, wearables, and smart home devices.
-Cambridge CMOS Sensors focuses on monitoring hazardous gases and volatile organic compounds (VOCs) and is recognized for its innovative micro hotplate gas-sensor technology, which allows for miniaturization, lower power consumption, and rapid response times.
-The company serves both consumer and industrial markets, with operations spanning across China, Europe, Japan, Korea, Taiwan, and the United States.
-As of 2016, it operates as a subsidiary of ams AG.
+Cambridge CMOS Sensors Limited is a semiconductor company based in Cambridge, United Kingdom, specializing in the development, manufacturing, and marketing of gas sensor solutions for air quality monitoring and breath analysis applications.
+Founded in 2008 as a spin-off from Cambridge University, the company produces a range of gas sensors, infrared components, and evaluation kits tailored for consumer and industrial markets, including smartphones, wearables, and smart home devices.
+Cambridge CMOS Sensors is recognized for its innovative micro hotplate gas-sensor technology, which focuses on monitoring hazardous gases and volatile organic compounds.
+This technology is designed for miniaturization, resulting in lower power consumption and faster response times, making it suitable for various applications such as smoke alarms, laboratory analysis, medical devices, automobiles, and aviation.
+The company has a global presence with operations in China, Europe, Japan, Korea, Taiwan, and the United States.

 MODE Diagnostics